 This bar of soap was made by the Manitoulin Soap Factory and sold in a local store.
 By purchasing this soap I was supporting a local business and a Canadian soap company.

 With the encouragement to wash your hands all the time during this covid19 crisis I’m using more soap.
-This soap holder stops the soap from getting mushy in a soap dish.

 I originally saw this item for sale at a craft show a few years ago and used the idea to make some for myself.